 An important part of bringing a new pharmaceutical product to market successfully is connecting with and gaining support from the right individuals and organizations.
 Therefore, building an engagement strategy that strengthens support for any new product is critical.
-Key areas must be included in a well-designed KOL engagement strategy for the plan to be as effective as possible.
+A KOL strategy must be meticulously crafted for the plan to be as effective as possible.

 What Are KOLs?